 Sea Watch International is reliant on the health of our global environment because our business begins with the wild harvest of two species of clams (Atlantic Surf Clam and Ocean Quahog).
 If for no other reason we take our stewardship of the environment very seriously.
 The first order of business as a leader of the offshore clam industry is to work closely with the National Marine Fisheries to manage our fishery in a sustainable manner.
-We have done this for 34 years under the Magnuson-Stevens Act, which mandates sustainability by virtue of our quota system.
+This has been done since 1978 under the Magnuson-Stevens Act, which mandates sustainability by virtue of our quota system.
 The Domestic Offshore Clam industry in the USA is considered by many around the world to be among the best-managed fisheries on the planet.

 Sea Watch International United States Offshore Clam Fisheries Sustainability